AmishaaaPaliwal/SolveAI/docs/firebase-integration.md

 # Firebase Firestore Integration Guide

-This guide explains how to use Firebase Firestore as the backend for your AyurTrack application.
+This guide explains how to use Firebase Firestore as the backend for your SolveAI application.

 ## Setup